Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Experiments

+During our experiments, the training set comprises 500 synthetic content images from SynPlay~~\autocite{yim2024synplay} and a few-shot set of 20 real reference images sampled from one of the four target UAV datasets.
+Finally, for the CLIP-guided filtering, we set the text-anchor regularization weight to $\lambda=0.2$, strictly grounding the generated visual prototype within the desired semantic context.

-\textbf{Detector Training} Once the image translation framework CFHA has generated the adapted dataset $\tilde{\mathcal{D}}_s=\{(\tilde{\bm{x}}_i^s,\mathcal{B}_i^s)\}$, we train the detector $f_\theta$ using both the original real images $\mathcal{D}_t$ and the translated images $\tilde{\mathcal{D}}_s$.
-This dual training scheme stabilizes detector learning: the original data maintain clean labels and geometric fidelity, while the translated data bring appearance realism.
+\textbf{Training object detectors.} Once the CFHA framework generates the adapted synthetic dataset $\tilde{\mathcal{S}}_s=\{(\tilde{\bm{x}}_i^s,\mathcal{B}_i^s)\}$, we jointly train the object detector $f_{\bm \Theta}$ using both the real target images $\mathcal{S}_t$ and the translated images $\tilde{\mathcal{S}}_s$.
+This dual training paradigm fundamentally stabilizes the learning process: the original target data guarantees exact geometric fidelity, while the translated synthetic data injects scalable appearance realism.
+The total detection loss is formulated as: